 Some of the most popular archival collections include the microfilm of the La Mesa Scout newspaper, city directories (1887-1973), and the yearbooks from Grossmont and Helix High Schools.

-One of the Society’s most popular collections is its extensive historic photograph collection.
+One of the Center’s most popular collections is its extensive historic photograph collection.
 The collection includes thousands of images dating from the late 1800s to the present.

 These invaluable photographic images document La Mesa’s historic landscape including buildings, civic organization and institutions, businesses, schools, events, community leaders, individuals and long-time families.

-The Society is actively collecting additional images, including film and video, of La Mesa for its photographic archives.
+The Center is actively collecting additional images, including film and video, of La Mesa for its photographic archives.

 We also now have the ability to scan original images so that the originals can stay in the possession of the owner if wished.
 If you have historical images to donate, please visit the Archives.

-Per its purpose and mission, the La Mesa Historical Society collects objects that are relevant to La Mesa area history.
-The Society’s main object collections are used to furnish the McKinney House Museum.
+Per its purpose and mission, the La Mesa History Center collects objects that are relevant to La Mesa area history.
+The Center’s main object collections are used to furnish the McKinney House Museum.
 The majority of the objects and artifacts collected are those directly associated with the McKinney House and its interpretive period of 1908-1920.

-The LMHS’s archival and object collections will have a specific connection to the cultural history of La Mesa and its historically associated neighboring communities and/or provide support for interpretive/educational themes and programs.
+The LMHC’s archival and object collections will have a specific connection to the cultural history of La Mesa and its historically associated neighboring communities and/or provide support for interpretive/educational themes and programs.

 Potential collection items include furnishings, equipment, personal items and historical records of individuals, organizations and institutions.

-As noted the Society’s Archival Collections contain historical records such as documents, artifacts, photographs and/or relevant to and associated with persons, places, organizations, institutions and events in La Mesa History
+As noted the Center’s Archival Collections contain historical records such as documents, artifacts, photographs and/or relevant to and associated with persons, places, organizations, institutions and events in La Mesa History

 Inventory and cataloging of the Archival Collections is underway.
 The goal is to be able to provide researchers with a Catalog of Collections finding aid.
 This finding aid is still UNDER CONSTRUCTION